 Playing Monopoly online can be even more fun than playing the game with your loved ones.
 As you’ll play with a different stranger each time, the gameplay will be a surprise.
 Different people use different strategies, so you never know exactly what to expect.

 In order to play Monopoly online, you’ll need a fairly modern device such as an Xbox One or PS4, or a PC with enough processing power to get through the game.
+For Stadia you’ll need a Chromecast and a Stadia controller.
 You can’t play like this without an internet connection, and you’ll end up frustrated if connections weaken and drop when you’re part-way through a game.

 5. Play Monopoly against the computer